catspeed-cc/tokenserver-debian/README.md

 ## Releases

-- v0.53 is now released.
+- v0.54 is now released.
 You can find it on the releases/tags page.
-Revert back to submodules.
+Swapped YunzheZJU/youtube-po-token-generator for iv-org/youtube-trusted-session-generator.
+Added additional docker-compose service.

 I have added submodules back.